 - Lost Time Benefits: If your injuries prevent you from working, and a treating physician deems you to be temporarily totally disabled (TTD) and unable to perform your job, you are entitled to receive two-thirds of your average weekly wage through the duration of your temporary disability.

 - Medical Expenses: Your employer must pay for medical treatment that is related to your injury.
-This includes payment of medical bills related to doctors' visits, hospitalization, surgery and physical therapy needed immediately following an incident as well as what is needed in the future.
+This includes payment of medical bills related to doctors' visits, hospitalization, surgery, and physical therapy needed immediately following an incident as well as what is needed in the future.

 - Lump-Sum Payment: When a work-related incident results in a permanent injury or disability (PPD), you are entitled to receive a lump-sum payment based on the extent of the permanency, the part of your body that was injured and how much money you were making at the time if the incident.
 The PPD amount is determined by a set schedule of injuries related to specific body parts set by the Illinois Workers’ Compensation Commission.

-Why You Want an Illinois Workers Compensation Lawyer Fighting For Your Rights If You Are Injured on the Job
+Why You Want an Experienced Personal Injury Lawyer Fighting For Your Rights If You Are Injured on the Job

 Illinois Workers' Compensation Claim FAQs